jonzink/EDI-Vetter/README.md

 Several python packages are required to run this software.
 Here are a few: Pandas, Numpy, emcee, scipy, lmfit, batman, astropy

+EDI-Vetter currently relies on several features provided by the [Terra](https://github.com/petigura/terra) software package.
+We have included a copy in this repositories, but remind users to cite appropriately.

 ## Running EDI-Vetter in Python

-Here we provide quick example using the light curve provided.
+Here we provide a quick example using the light curve of K2-138.

 Begin by opening Python in the appropriate directory.
 ```